 The heat in this spicy chimichurri sauce is simple crushed red pepper.
-You can add more to your taste, but it’s best to do so during the processing step to get the CRP crushed further and mixed well.
+You can add more to your taste, but it’s best to do so during the processing step to get the red pepper flakes crushed further and mixed well.

 Spicy Chimichurri Sauce